-Participants: Thierry Ernst, Yacine Khaled, JinHyoeck Choi, Manabu Tsukada, Olivier Mehani.
+Participants: Thierry Ernst, Yacine Khaled, JinHyeock Choi, Manabu Tsukada, Olivier Mehani, Jong-Hyouk Lee, Satoru Noguchi, Ines Ben Jemaa, Hongliang Zhang.

-As witnessed by standardization activities, conferences, research work and ITS projects across the world, Internet-based communication is now under the spotlight.
-Many of these projects are only considering the Internet for multimedia communications or together with the use of 3G cellular links.
-Few teams are investigating the full use of the Internet protocols for real vehicle-to-vehicle and vehicle-to-infrastructure communications, i.e. not only for multimedia, but also for navigation and safety purposes where critical data are exchanged over the air between vehicles.
-Based on our expertise in both Internet-based communications in the mobility context and in ITS, we are now investigating the use of IPv6 (Internet Protocol version 6 which is going to replace the current version, IPv4, in a few years from now) for vehicular communications.
+As witnessed by standardization activities, conferences, research work and ITS projects around the world, Internet-based communications in vehicular networks is now under the spotlight.
+Most of the research and development work in this area is only considering the Internet for multimedia communications or together with the use of 3G cellular links for Internet-based communications.
+Few teams are investigating the use of the TCP/IP suite of protocols and their extensions for real vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications, i.e. not only for multimedia, but also for navigation and safety purposes where critical data are exchanged over the air between vehicles.
+Based on our expertise in both Internet-based communications in the mobility context and in ITS, we are now investigating the use of IPv6 (Internet Protocol version 6 which is going to replace the current version, IPv4, in a few years from now) for vehicular communications, in a combined architecture allowing both V2V and V2I.